examon/bsc_msc_thesis/design.md

 References:

 TODO:
+- some stuff in here should be in implementation

 ```

+`rationale behind removing stufa & why we need it`

 The simplest and seemingly correct way would be to remove every connected
 component that is not part of the path that we calculated in the earlier chapter.